-The High School Equivalency program targets the adult learner who desires to earn the equivalent of a high school diploma.
+The High School Equivalency program targets adult learners who desire to earn the equivalent of a high school diploma.
 This program is offered at no charge with convenient class offerings that include morning, afternoon, evening, and online options.
-The program is administered by the College and Career Readiness Department of Edgecombe Community College.
+The program is administered by the ECC Division of College and Career Readiness.

 Admission into the High School Equivalency program requires that prospective students meet the following requirements: